Stocker Studio workshop — artisans at work with natural light streaming through, lacquer pieces in foreground

 The studio maintains its own lacquer tree plantation, and its pieces can be found in Sofitel, Park Hyatt, Raffles, and private collections worldwide.

-📷 Portrait of Eric Stocker
+Portrait of Eric Stocker — master lacquer artisan in his workshop

 The Master